skip navigation

 Larry pushed the door.
 It is an open door now.

-Larry painted the car blue. red, white, green, etc.
+Larry painted the car blue. (it ended up blue)

 Adjective complements — also called verbal NP complements, or object complements